microsoft/PhoneticMatching/README.md

 (Run `node -p "process.versions.modules"` to see which Node-ABI in use.)
 # Getting Started
 This repository consists of TypeScript and native dependencies built with `node-gyp`.
-See `package.json` for various scripts for the developement process.
+See `package.json` for various scripts for the development process.

 For first time building remember to `npm install`